Reading Group UNBORN0x9

 Matter of Flux, Art Laboratory Berlin, 26 May – 9 July 2023

-The 1st Reading Group on ECTOGENESIS is scheduled for 27 April – 27 May 2023.
+The 1st Reading Group on ECTOGENESIS took place from 27 April – 27 May 2023.

-The 2nd Reading Group on ULTRASOUND is scheduled for 1 June – I July 2023.
+The 2nd Reading Group on ULTRASOUND took place from 15 June – I5 July 2023.

-The 3rd Reading Group on SURROGACY is scheduled for 16 October – 18 November 2023.
+The 3rd Reading Group on SURROGACY took place from from 16 October – 18 November 2023.